mahdighadiriii/FastApi/README.md

 # Expenses API

-A simple FastAPI-based application for managing expenses with JWT authentication.
+A simple FastAPI-based application for managing expenses with JWT authentication and multi-language support.

 ## Overview
-This project implements a RESTful API for managing expenses, integrated with a secure JWT-based authentication system.
+This project implements a RESTful API for managing expenses, integrated with a secure JWT-based authentication system and internationalization (i18n) for supporting multiple languages (English and Persian).
 It uses SQLite as the database and supports user registration, login, token refresh, and expense management.
 The API is documented using Swagger UI, and security is enhanced with HttpOnly cookies and strict SameSite policies.

 ## Features
 - **Authentication**: